Skincare for Balancing Oil

-When skin feels oily, the instinct is often to strip it — but dehydration is one of the biggest triggers of excess oil.
-When the skin lacks water, it overcompensates by producing more sebum, leading to shine, congestion, and breakouts.
-The key to balanced, healthy skin is daily hydration with a lightweight gel formula that replenishes moisture without adding heaviness.
-Once hydration is restored, clarifying cleansers and toners can effectively refine pores, reduce buildup, and support a clear, balanced complexion.
+If your skin feels oily, the instinct is often to strip it—but dehydration is one of the biggest triggers of excess oil.
+When skin lacks water, it can overcompensate by producing more sebum, leading to shine, congestion, and breakouts.

 Frequently Asked Questions